 Finally, an electric pool heater has also made an entry to our list.
 This EcoSmart product merits a position among the best pool heaters available in the market right now.
 Pool owners usually refrain from getting electric heaters for their pools because of their delicate construction and high overhead costs.

 EcoSmart has made sure that users don’t face these issues with its Smart Pool Heater by using the flow sensor instead of traditional switch activation.
 The flow sensor technology makes sure that the heater can continue to supply warm water without burning out the heating element.
-This not just cuts down your utility costs, but it also increases the reliability and durability of the unit.
+This not just cuts down your utility costs, but also increases the reliability and durability of the unit.

 This electric pool heater with the latest flow sensor technology can be a great addition in place of regular heat pumps and boosters.